Investors pride themselves on their ability to spot bargain stocks or breakout winners before the rest of Wall Street.

 Brown & Brown’s chart shows a recent bottom with the stock climbing back up over the past week.
 The decline did appear to knock the 20-day SMA just beneath the longer 50-day SMA.

 However, the price action is on track to overtake it again in the next several trading days.
 The RSI of 50 indicates that the stock is neither currently overbought nor oversold, giving investors plenty of time to hop aboard.

 Based on Brown & Brown’s full-year EPS estimates, this stock should be fairly valued at around $52 per share.
 A move to this price would represent a gain of roughly 14% from its current trading price.

 For investors looking to profit in a relatively quiet sector of the market, following Brown & Brown’s insiders could pay off.

-The above analysis of BRO was provided by Daniel Cross, a professional trader and financial writer.
+The above analysis of BRO was provided by financial writer Daniel Cross.

 MarketClub’s Analysis of BRO

 MarketClub is detecting serious weakness for BRO.
 With a -55 Chart Analysis Score, the stock is stuck in a sidelines mode, not able to gain momentum in either direction.